Advanced Technology and Techniques

-Our most commonly used equipment to place is dehumidifier and air movers.
+Our most commonly used equipment to place is a dehumidifier and air movers.
 Our dehumidifier takes in the moisture from any affected material and decreases the humidity of the area.
 Decreasing the humidity makes it much harder for mold to grow.
-Our air movers are placed on site to help circulate the air particles and helps the dehumidifier collect as much moisture possible.
+Our air movers are placed on-site to help circulate the air particles and helps the dehumidifier collect as much moisture as possible.

 How do you check and find moisture?

 Our common methods of finding moisture are using our moisture meters and our infrared cameras.
 The moisture meter will let us know how much moisture there is in the area that is being checked.
 The infrared camera helps us narrow down the areas that are affected and show us visually the temperature of the room which helps us find the areas that are affected.